lorenzolrom/ISD-MERCURY-INFOSCAPE/docs/oldREADME.md

 ### Web Applications

-The following documents the steps used to set up INFOCENTRAL and MERLOT on the LLR Network web services platform:
+The following documents the steps used to set up INFOCENTRAL and INFOSCAPE on the LLR Network web services platform:

 Create two webroots in the /var/www directory on a unix-based operating system running the Apache web server.